 When it comes to the amount of time you want to brine something, it is more important to not brine too long than not long enough.
 While some cuts of pork can handle days in a brine, even a relatively small amount of time can be helpful.
 Pork generally takes a long time to get the full effect, but with smaller cuts, even 3 or 4 hours can do the trick.
 Do not, however, go longer than these guidelines.

 Brining times are not only determined by the weight and thickness of meat, but also by the grain of the meat.
 Pork tenderloin takes less time to brine by weight than do pork chops because the long-running grain pulls the brine into the meat.

 Seasoning Your Brine

 The most basic seasoning that you want to add to your brine is a sweetener.
 This can be sugar, brown or white, molasses, or maple syrup.
-As a general rule add 1/2 cup of sweetener per gallon of brine.
-As for how much brine you will need, consider the size of the container you are going to use and the size of the meat you want to brine.
-A brine solution should be enough to completely submerge the meat you want to brine.
+As a general rule, add 1/2 cup of sweetener per gallon of brine.
+As for how much brine you will need, consider the size of the container you are going to use and the size of the meat you want to prepare.
+There should be enough brine solution to completely submerge the meat you want to brine.

 Additional seasonings can be derived from any recipe you might be using or your own preferences.
-Herbs and spices, as well as, garlic and onions will add great flavor to pork.
-Try not to overpower the flavor of the pork but just add a hint of flavor.
+Herbs and spices, as well as garlic and onions, will add great flavor to the pork.
+Try to not to overpower the flavor of the pork, but just add a hint of flavor.
 Garlic and onions should be minced or chopped to expose the maximum amount of surface area to the brine solution.